markusbohl/fluent-ts-validator/README.md

 - `getFailures(): ValidationFailure[]`
     - returns an array containing `ValidationFailures` for the invalid properties.
 If no failures exist, meaning the result is valid, an empty array is returned.
+- `getFailureMessages(): string[]`
+    - collects all the non-empty failure messages of all validation failures and returns them in one array; if no validation failures exist, an empty array is returned
+- `getFailureCodes(): string[]`
+    - collects all the non-empty failure codes of all validation failures and returns them in one array; if no validation failures exist, an empty array is returned

 So, what is a `ValidationFailure`?
 It is an object with the following properties (all of them being _readonly_):